-The IBC Energy Committee is one of the biggest and most active IBC Working Groups with around 40 companies and institutions from 20 countries attending.
-The Group strives to identify, analyse and follow the latest trends in the natural gas business.
+The Energy committee is one of the biggest and most active IBC Working Groups with around 40 companies and institutions from more than 20 countries attending.
+The participants of the working committee meetings strive for detection, analysis and monitor of the latest trends in the natural gas business development.

-Meetings are held about once per quarter, are hosted by a member company of the IBC, and are best characterized by a cooperative and constructive atmosphere.
-Against this background, it is easy to focus on the actual challenges for natural gas and to demonstrate solutions or new technical progress along the entire value chain of this commodity.
+The committee holds meetings once per quarter.
+The hosting companies are member companies of the IBC, which organize meetings in a cooperative and constructive atmosphere.
+This allows focusing on actual challenges for natural gas market and demonstrating new solutions and technical progress achievements along the entire value chain of this commodity.

-Frequently, guest speakers are invited to the meetings to report on recent developments in the energy markets.
-Examples being, Gazprom elaborating on the market prospective of Russian gas to China, Uniper Global Commodities and Siemens reporting on developments in gas to power, or DNVGL updating on the latest progress in LNG-shipping and the continuous technological progress in this area.
+The guest speakers are usually invited to the meetings to report on recent developments on energy markets.
+For example, Gazprom introduced delivery perspectives of Russian gas to China; Uniper Global Commodities and Siemens reported on electricity production from gas sources; DNVGL presented the up-to-date information on the LNG-marine shipping and continuous technological progress in this area.

 Uniper Global Commodities SE

 Phone +49 211 732 75 97 44 | E-Mail firstname.lastname@example.org